 If you came from South Beach Miami, you have to walk a long block back to get to the bus going to Brickell/Miami Seaquarium, Virginia Key Beach Park, and Wynwood.
 Your ticket is valid on both coaches, just be prepared that they don't stop at the same place.

 3. It is always good to be prepared.
 Before the tour, get a Miami Hop On Hop Off map at your hotel and select the places that interest you.

 There are close to 40 stops between the two bus lines.

 Where do you want to stop?

-Overall, Hop On Hop Off Tour of Miami is a good thing and I would definitely recommend to anyone who wants to learn more about Miami!
-At the end of the day, I felt that my $45 were very well spent!
+Overall, the Hop On Hop Off Tour of Miami is a good thing, and I would recommend to anyone who wants to learn more about Miami.
+I felt that the money I spent on the Hop On Hop Off Tour ticket very well spent.

 By Jessica Gale, hipstyleandvalue.com